Moosylvania/SilverStripe-Responsive-Image/README.md

         private static $has_one = array(
             'HeroImage' => 'ResponsiveImage'
         );
+4. Inside your Templates, to render the proper output you would then call -
+        $HeroImage.Responsive

 ### Notes:
 This Module was written and inspired from the padding-bottom hack that is documented at -